pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ## Clone

-Create a clone of an existing subscription with the same state but empty event listeners.
+Create a clone of a subscription with same state but no listeners.

 ### Method(s)